edwinlzs/chainflow/README.md

 [![codecov](https://img.shields.io/codecov/c/gh/edwinlzs/chainflow?token=O55JNRTCM5&style=flat-square&color=23a133)](https://codecov.io/gh/edwinlzs/chainflow)
 </div>

-## Documentation
+## 📖 Documentation

-Read the guides over at [Chainflow Docs](https://edwinlzs.github.io/chainflow-docs/) to get started!
+### Read the guides over at [Chainflow Docs](https://edwinlzs.github.io/chainflow-docs/) to get started!

-## When might Chainflow be useful?
+## 💭 When might Chainflow be useful?

 1. **_Setting up demo data_**

    Say you have an application that you're developing new features for and you'd like to demonstrate those features.
 You may need your app to be in a certain context and hence your database in a specific state - perhaps a user has to be logged in with certain permissions, and to have already created a "group" in the app and added other users to that group.
-You may use raw SQL or other DB scripts to put your DB into that state by inserting users, roles, etc..
-However, those scripts could miss out on important side effects relevant to the business context of your app that tend to be built into the services exposed by your backend server.
-Hence, you can use Chainflow to help compose API call workflows to setup the data in your app by calling the revelant service endpoints you have built e.g. `POST /user`, `POST /role`.
-You can then minimize your use of database scripts to mainly data that is not configurable with existing endpoints.
+You might manually click into your app and log in as a user to set everything up, but that could be tedious.
+Alternatively, you may thus use raw SQL or other DB scripts to insert users, roles, etc. However, those scripts could miss out on important side effects relevant to the business context of your app that tend to be built into the services exposed by your backend server.

+   Chainflow helps you compose API call workflows to setup the data in your app by calling the relevant service endpoints you have built e.g. `POST /user`, `POST /role`.
+You can then avoid manual setups and minimize your use of database scripts to just data that is not configurable with existing endpoints!

 2. **_Speeding up development_**